IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

 exfiltration attack is required.
 For cryptographic systems providing forward secrecy, even exfiltration of long-term keys will not compromise data captured under session keys used before the exfiltration.

+### Forward Secrecy

+An encrypted, authenticated session is safe from content-monitoring attacks in which neither end collaborates with the attacker, but can still be subverted by the endpoints.
+The most common ciphersuites used for HTTPS today, for example, are based on using RSA encryption in such a way that if an attacker has the private key, the attacker can derive the session keys from passive observation of a session.
+These ciphersuites are thus vulnerable to a static key exfiltration attack - if the attacker obtains the server's private key once, then they can decrypt all past and future sessions for that server.

+Static key exfiltration attacks are prevented by including ephemeral, per-session secret information in the keys used for a session.
+Most IETF security protocols include modes of operation that have this property.
+These modes are known in the literature under the heading "perfect forward secrecy" (PFS) because even if an adversary has all of the secrets for one session, the next session will use new, different secrets and the attacker will not be able to decrypt it.
+The Internet Key Exchange (IKE) protocol used by IPsec supports PFS by default {{RFC4306}}, and TLS supports PFS via the use of specific ciphersuites {{RFC5246}}.

+### Covert Channel Reduction

+Dynamic key exfiltration cannot be prevented by protocol means.
+By definition, any secrets that are used in the protocol will be transmitted to the attacker and used to decrypt what the protocol encrypts.
+Likewise, no technical means will stop a willing collaborator from sharing keys with an attacker.
+However, this attack model also covers "unwitting collaborators", whose technical resources are collaborating with the attacker without their owners' knowledge.
+This could happen, for example, if flaws are built into products or if malware is injected later on.

+Standards can also define protocols that provide greater or lesser opportunity for dynamic key exfiltration.
+Collaborators engaging in key exfiltration through a standard protocol will need to use covert channels in the protocol to leak information that can be used by the attacker to recover the key.
+Such use of covert channels has been demonstrated for SSL, TLS, and SSH.
+Any protocol bits that can be freely set by the collaborator can be used as a covert channel, including, for example, TCP options or unencrypted traffic sent before a STARTTLS message in SMTP or XMPP.
+Protocol designers should consider what covert channels their protocols expose, and how those channels can be exploited to exfiltrate key information.

+## Auditing Authentication

+As with traditional, limited active attacks, a basic mitigation to pervasive active attack is to enable the endpoints of a communication to authenticate each other over the encrypted channel.
+However, attackers that can mount pervasive active attacks can often subvert the authorities on which authentication systems rely.

+Thus, in order to make authentication systems more resilient to pervasive attack, it is beneficial to monitor these authorities to detect misbehavior that could enable active attack.
+For example, DANE and Certificate Transparency both provide mechanisms for detecting when a CA has issued a certificate for a domain name without the authorization of the holder of that domain name {{RFC6962}}{{RFC6698}}.
+Other systems may use external notaries to detect certificate authority mismatch (e.g. Convergence {{Convergence}}).

+## Metadata Minimization

 The additional capabilities of a pervasive passive attacker, however, require some changes in how protocol designers evaluate what